“Kevin O’Leary tells this complex and alarming story brilliantly.” —Robert Kuttner

 "A compelling account of the rise of the right in contemporary American politics and the threat that it poses to the country’s most basic values.
 This beautifully written book is a must read for all who care about the future of American democracy"

-– Erwin Chemerinsky, author of 'The Conservative Assault on the Constitution' and Dean of University of California, Berkeley School of Law
+– Erwin Chemerinsky, Dean of University of California, Berkeley School of Law

 "The Republican Party has lost its moorings and is hemorrhaging some of its most prominent thinkers and professionals.
 Donald Trump is the immediate cause, but only a symptom of a larger problem.
 Kevin O’Leary could not be more timely with his new book Madison’s Sorrow."